kenpoyyy/SustainabilityAwarenessApp/README.md

   - External Links (to the offical site **look at the source/reference file in GDocs**)

 STATIC CONTENT:
-- Videos in Topics / Articles are not linked yet.
+- Videos in Topics not linked yet.
 - Content Images not inserted (Disposal and Recycling Guidelines)